Weather Warnings - Flood Advice - North East Victoria

 Flood Watch for North East Victoria (Upper Murray, Mitta Mitta, Kiewa, Ovens

 and King Catchments)

-Stream levels are elevated and rises are occurring as a result of recent
+Stream rises have occurred as a result of recent rainfall.
+A Minor Flood

-The Bureau of Meteorology will continue to monitor the situation and issue
+The Bureau of Meteorology is continuing to monitor the situation.

 Note: This Flood Watch means that people living or working along rivers and